lutr01/home-task-be/README.md

 npm run test
 ```

-to run the tests in the headed mode(for BE it is not really worth it), run
+to run the tests in the headed mode, run

 ```bash
 npm run test:open